leede-org/webrtc-server-client/README.md

 };
 ```

+### Using bundled script to use the client on a webpage globally

 Alternatively, the client can also be used by downloading `leede-webrtc-client.js` from the [releases page](https://github.com/leede-org/webrtc-server-client/releases) and including the script on a webpage.
 The script defines a global `Leede` namespace wherein the `WebRTCClient` class is.

 ```html